dkochmanski/charming-clim/doc/grafts.md

 As we can see graft has an orientation (`:default` starts at the top-left corner like a paper sheet and `:graphics` should start at the bottom left corner like on the chart).
-Moreover it has units.
-Currently McCLIM will recognize `:device`, `:inches`, `:millimeters` and `:screen-sized`[^11].
+Moreover, it has units.
+Currently, McCLIM will recognize `:device`, `:inches`, `:millimeters` and `:screen-sized`[^11].

 That said McCLIM doesn't implement graft in a useful way.
 Everything is measured in pixels (which `:device` units are assumed to be) and only the `:default` orientation is implemented.
 By now we should already know that pixels are a not a good choice for the default unit.
-Also programmer doesn't have means to request unit for a sheet (this is the API problem).
+Also, programmer doesn't have means to request unit for a sheet (this is the API problem).

 [^11]: Screen size unit means that the coordinate [1/2, 1/2] is exactly in the